dotnet/samples/async/async-and-await/vb/AsyncFirstExampleVB/AsyncFirstExampleVB/readme.md

     1. On the menu bar, choose File, Open, Project/Solution.

- 3. Navigate to the folder that holds the unzipped sample code, and open the solution (.sln) file.
+    2. Navigate to the folder that holds the unzipped sample code, and open the Visual Basic project (.vbproj) file.

  4. Choose the F5 key, or Ctrl+F5 keys, to run the project.